Arkansas Slander Laws

 Expressions of Opinion

 - Defamation lawsuits may be brought against someone if their expression of opinion is misrepresented as a fact and is subsequently published in a way that causes them damage.
-This is an exception.

 When it comes to defamation in the state of Arkansas, slander is defined as a damaging and false statement of truth that is revealed to a third party without the permission of the person or company that is being disparaged.
 Libel is defined as defamation in writing or visual form, while slander is defined as defamation in an aural or spoken form.